 If you try this recipe, please leave a comment and a star rating below.
 Your feedback is so helpful and helps other TYB readers who are planning to make this recipe.

-Vegetarian Patties With Broccoli, Cauliflower And Spinach
+Vegetarian Cauliflower And Broccoli Patties

-- 2 ½ cup broccoli
+- 2 ½ cup fresh broccoli roughly chopped

 - 2 cups fresh spinach

-- 5 cups cauliflower
+- 5 cups fresh cauliflower

 - ½ cup breadcrumbs (gluten free if desired) + ½ cup for dipping